LukeGrahamLandry/franca/devlog.md

 - fixed lex float
 - oh one problem with release mode is the debug typeid bit but i hardcode them in the self hosted parser based on whatever it was compiled with.

+removed magic `@return` and now return rebinds every `=` function and `local_return` rebinds on capturing functions. which is still a bit confusing but probably better. but i achived that without using the old parser, so thats a good sign that its at least somewhat safe to remove. it was definitly more fiddly than it would have been before self hosting. some confusion about needing to rebuild an extra time because driver_api (which you need to change to add shared Flag value), is built into the rust exe. so should make that just a normal part of the compiler.

 ## the parser grind (Jun 21/22)

 - stmt var decl